intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 is to ensure sustainable maintenance and support of the RFC Series based on the principles of expert implementation, clear management and direction, and appropriate community input {{RFC8729}}.

-RFCs are generated and approved by multiple document streams.
-The stream approving body {{RFC8729}} for each stream is responsible for the content of that stream.
-The RFC Editor Function is responsible for the production and distribution of all RFCs.
-The four existing streams are described in {{RFC8729}}.
-This document adds a fifth stream, the Editorial Stream, for publication of policies governing the RFC Series as a whole.

 This document obsoletes {{RFC8728}} by defining version 3 of the RFC Editor Model.
 This document updates {{RFC7841}}